 - Patient, family and staff participation in frequent education activities, employing the “teach-back,” learning technique and emphasizing the need for consistent catheter care to prevent infection.

-This multifaceted approach has resulted in an unprecedented nearly 1,200-plus days without a CLABSI in hemodialysis patients at Children’s Mercy.
+This multifaceted infection prevention approach has resulted in an unprecedented nearly 1,200-plus days without a CLABSI in hemodialysis patients at Children’s Mercy.